floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/03-algorithms.typ

 Then, using a seed expansion algorithm, clusters are created around the seeds by pulling in related code artefacts based on implementation structure of the software system @agarwal_etal_2021.

 #cite_full(<eyitemi_reiff_marganiec_2020>) use a rule-based approach to microservice candidate identification.
-The 6 proposed rules are based on the principles of high cohesion and low coupling, and using a step-based protocol can be used to manually decompose a monolithic system into microservices.
+The 6 proposed rules are based on the principles of high cohesion and low coupling, and using a step-based protocol can be used to manually decompose a monolith system into microservices.